So, you want to be on the Hotline Committee?

 It is also strongly suggested that you come to the monthly Hotline Committee meetings at Central Office.
 They are held the 2nd Monday of each month, at 6:30PM.
 The Committee meeting is where the Officers and Captains get together to update our rosters, make sure everyone’s scheduling is current, go over any Central Office changes and/or closings, and share our experiences.

 Okay, so let’s talk about that Transfer Phone.
 What is that?

-When Central Office/Intergroup is closed (they’re only open Monday through Friday from 8:00AM to 4:00PM, and NO federal holidays), all calls get forwarded to the Hotline Transfer Phone.
+When Central Office/Intergroup is closed (evenings, weekends and federal holidays), all calls get forwarded to the Hotline Transfer Phone.
 It is a cell phone that is carried around by each Hotline Committee member, in turn.
 Each Committee member is the custodian of the Hotline Transfer Phone for two weeks, then hands it over to the next person in the rotation.
 Depending on how many folks are in the rotation, your turn being a custodian will probably come around two to three times per year.
 Each day of the week has a different Captain that is in charge of making sure all shifts are covered.
 They will call or text you, no later than the night before their assigned weekday, with the names and confirmed telephone numbers of the Volunteers for their day.

 What happens is, at key points of the day (see the schedule below), you will forward the Hotline Transfer Phone cell service to the next Hotline Volunteer at the beginning of their shift.
 Then, when the shift is over, you forward the service to the next Volunteer.
 You do this every day for two weeks, until your rotation is over.
 Easy, right?